quadriabiru/resume/README.md

 # My Portfolio

 This project serves as a template for my resume website.
 It is based on the original work of Rishav Chanda, whose portfolio inspired this version.
-The primary focus is on the linked resume website, which showcases my skills and experiences as a web developer.
+The primary focus is on the linked resume website, which showcases my skills and experiences as an engineer.

 ## Overview